LinkageIO/Camoco/README.md

 Installation
 ------------
-Newest tagged releases are available on PyPi.
+Newest tagged releases are available on PyPi: `pip install camoco`.
 Otherwise, you should be able to run `python setup.py install` once you have the following dependencies resolved:

 Required:
 + pandas>=0.16
++ tables>=3.0.0 (hdf5)
 + apsw>=3.8
 + scipy>=0.15
 + numpy>=1.9.1